jnozzi/cocoadev.com/markdown/PositioningTheCursorAtASpecificPoint.md

 ----

-Do cursors no longer have any concept of hot points, like they did back in the General/ResEdit days?
+Do cursors no longer have any concept of hot points, like they did back in the ResEdit days?
 It would seem that such a concept would be there precisely to make sure that things will line up properly...

 ----

 Why not look at the documentation?
-General/NSCursor has a method     -initWithImage:hotSpot:
+NSCursor has a method     -initWithImage:hotSpot:

 ----